KonradHoeffner/cubeqa/README.md

 ## Warning: Research Prototype
 While CubeQA is implemented in Java using Maven so it theoretically should run everywhere, it is under development, using snapshots and generally of the status of a research prototype so I don't give any guarantee of it successfully running on your machine but I'm happy to help with your questions (best to open a new issue).
+CubeQA was part of my PhD thesis and is not my current research topic, so I can perform maintenance only very rarely.
+While I do plan on creating a version 2 eventually, this will just be a quick move to Java 16.
+If you want to know more about current research, I recommend reading "R. Cocco, M. Atzori, and C. Zaniolo.
+Machine learning of SPARQL templates for Question Answering over LinkedSpending.
+In 2019 IEEE 28th International Conference on Enabling Technologies:
+Infrastructure for Collaborative Enterprises (WETICE), pages 156–161, 06 2019." ([IEEE page](https://ieeexplore.ieee.org/document/8795383), [PDF](http://ceur-ws.org/Vol-2400/paper-22.pdf)).

 ## License
 The source code of CubeQA is freely available under the GPLv3 license (see the LICENSE file), which requires you to publish derivative works under the same license.
 If this creates a licensing conflict or for commercial usage, please [contact us](mailto:konrad.hoeffner@uni-leipzig.de?subject=CubeQA%20License&body=Dear%20Konrad,).